Protestant Cemetery, Rome: History

-The cemetery developed without any official recognition and only at the end of 1700 the authorities started to take care of it.
-It was not until the 1920s that the government appointed a custodian to oversee the area and the cemetery functions.
+The cemetery developed without any official recognition and only at the end of 1700 Papal authorities started to take care of it.
+It was not until the 1820s that the Papal government appointed a custodian to oversee the area and the cemetery functions.
 The public disinterest was mainly determined by the fact that in the current mentality, where the only burial conceived by the Catholics were the ones happening in a church, the availability of a cemetery that provided non-Catholic burials was not considered a privilege.

-At the beginning of the nineteenth century in the cemetery area there was only holly, and there was no other natural nor artificial protection for the tombs scattered in the countryside, where cattle were grazing.
-The cypresses that adorn the cemetery today were planted later on.
+At the beginning of the nineteenth century, only holly plants grew in the area, and there was no other natural nor artificial protection for the tombs scattered in the countryside, where cattle were grazing, as the cypresses that adorn the cemetery today were planted later on.
 In 1824 a moat was erected that surrounded the ancient part of the cemetery.
 In ancient times crosses or inscriptions were forbidden, as in all non-Catholic cemeteries, at least until 1870.

-For a long time there have been common graves divided by nations: Germany, Greece, Sweden and Romania.
+For a long time, there have been common graves divided by nations: Germany, Greece, Sweden and Romania.

 As of 2011, the custody and management of the cemetery was entrusted to foreign representatives in Italy.

 The great, hundred-year-old cypresses, the green meadow that surrounds part of the tombs, the white pyramid that stands behind the enclosure of Roman walls, together with the cats that walk undisturbed among the tombstones written in all the languages of the world, give to this small cemetery a peculiar aura.
-As in use in Anglo-Saxon cemeteries, there are no photographs on the tombstones.
+There are no photographs on the tombstones.